Trump’s State of the Union Expected to Depart From Vague Epithets About ‘Radical Leftists’

 Sykes said much of Trump’s appeal is predicated on his supporters’ belief that the other sidewants to destroy the things they care about most, particularly regarding religious freedom.

-Trump and his political allies are purposefully creating an exaggerated, cartoonish image of a political enemy who hate both him and America itself, said Sykes.
+Trump and his political allies are purposefully creating an exaggerated, cartoonish image of a political enemy that hates both him and America itself, said Sykes.
 That way, he doesn’t have to run against a specific policy or a specific idea.

-“Trump is trying to make it not about him, so that it’s not being pro-Trump or anti-Trump, it’s being pro-American, pro-values, pro-Christian religious liberty,” Sykes said.
-He referred to Pennsylvania state representative Rick Saccone, who lost a specialelection to Conner Lamb, a Democrat who now represents the state’s 18thCongressional district.
+“Trump is trying to make it not about him so that it’s not being pro-Trump or anti-Trump, it’s being pro-American, pro-values, pro-Christian religious liberty,” Sykes said.
+He referred to Pennsylvania state representative Rick Saccone, who lost a special election to Conor Lamb, a Democrat who now represents the state’s 18thCongressional district.
 Saccone said that Democrats “hate Trump, hate America and hate God.”